-I’m lucky enough to have a local market in my village and a grower who specialises in lots of lovely varieties of pumpkin.
-My favourite was this lovely sweet golden nugget baby pumpkin.
+I’m lucky enough to have a local market in my village and a grower who specializes in lots of lovely varieties of pumpkin.
+My favorite was this lovely sweet golden nugget baby pumpkin.
 I hope she grows lots of those again next year, or I’ll have to get some seeds from her and convert even more of my garden!

 Warm up your oven to moderately hot – about 200 C, 400 F or Gas mark 6.

 Dinner In A Pumpkin Recipe